RaffOwO/portfolio/README.md

             margin-left:20px;
             width:45vw;">
             I'm a Software Engineer graduate with experience in Machine Learning and Data Science.
             On top of that I have a strong passion for technology and innovation.
 I love to learn new things and I'm always looking for new challenges.
 I'm a team player and I like to share my knowledge with others.
-I'm also a very creative person and I like to express my creativity through design and art.
+I'm also a very creative person and I like to express my creativity through different 3d modelling, art and more.
         </p>
     </div>
     <h2>🛠 Skills</h2>
-    A snapshot of my skills:
     <div style="display: flex;
     flex-direction: row;
     align-items: center;